Have 5 minutes? Help us improve how content is organized on IFC.org by completing a brief survey.

 Our work in more than 100 countries has helped strengthen financial institutions and systems, reinforcing responsible finance, enabling them to play a constructive role in economic growth, and introducing environmental and social standards in many clients for the first time.

-IFC clients, directly or indirectly, were able to provide 7.6 million loans to small businesses worth a total of $243 billion, and 51 million microloans to individuals, worth $59 billion in 2015.
+In fiscal year 2018, IFC clients, directly or indirectly, were able to provide over 8 million loans to small and medium enterprises worth a total of $365 billion, and 54 million micro-loans to individuals, worth $74 billion..

 Our expertise and advice help our clients address systemic issues such as risk management, corporate governance, and the introduction of environmental and social standards.
 We also encourage financial institutions to become more involved in strategic sectors that are important to the development agenda, including women-owned businesses, trade finance, climate change, and agri-finance, and underserved regions such as fragile and conflict-affected states.